folded-ear/gobrennas-api/sections.md

 Sections are stored as recipes, with "section-ness" represented implicitly. _Owned_ sections (frosting) are "part of" their _owning_ recipe (german chocolate cake).
 Recipes (buttercream icing) may be _by reference_ sections of other recipes (cupcakes).
-An _owned_ section may also be the referent of _by reference_ sections (reuse german chocolate cake's frosting for cupcakes, without promoting frosting to a top-level recipe).
+An _owned_ section may also be the referent of _by reference_ sections (reuse german chocolate cake's frosting for cupcakes, without 'promoting' frosting to a top-level recipe).

 1. Add a new `Recipe sectionOf;` field to the `Recipe` class, backed by a `ON DELETE RESTRICT` FK column in the database.
     1. The value indicates the recipe the section is _owned_ by.
     1. Null means the recipe is not an _owned_ section.
+1. Add a new `boolean section;` field to the `IngredientRef` class, for whether the ref is a section.
+Whether _owned_ or _by reference_ is not differentiated.
 1. _By reference_ sections are normal entity associations (aka today's subrecipes).
 1. _Owned_ sections are as if composed into their _owning_ recipe.
     1. When an _owned_ section is removed from a recipe, it is either: